jgespinosa10/Proyecto-Visualizacion/README.md

 python -m http.server

-- open browser and go into localhost:8000.
+- open browser and go to localhost:8000.